PySisyphe/Sisyphe/readme.md

 **PySisyphe may trigger false alerts from antivirus software, particularly on the Windows platform (e.g., Avast One).
 If this happens, be sure to add PySisyphe.exe to the list of trusted software.**

+On the Windows 11 platform, the terminal (i.e. the console) remains visible in the taskbar.
+If you would prefer it to be hidden, simply change the default terminal application.

+	- click the Start button,
+	- open Windows Terminal application,
+	- click the dropdown arrow (▾) in the tab bar,
+	- select Settings,
+	- under Startup, locate Default terminal application,
+	- set it to Windows Console Host,
+	- save changes.

 The PySisyphe graphical user interface has been optimized for dark mode, so we recommend using this mode for the best user experience.

 Enabling dark mode on the Windows 11 platform: